 In simple terms, medications raise the level of a vital neurotransmitter, norepinephrine, within the brain.
 Stimulants work by causing the brain to synthesize norepinephrine.
 A non-stimulant like Strattera slows the rate at which norepinephrine is broken down.

 Levels of another key neurotransmitter — dopamine — are also reduced in people with ADHD.
 Many medications for treating ADHD work by increasing dopamine and stimulating focus.
 Ritalin and Adderall work by blocking the reuptake of both dopamine and norepinephrine.
 Extended-release forms of ADHD medications smooth the “rebound” difficulties that can occur when the drug starts to wear off.
 Side effects can include moodiness, irritability, anger, nervousness, sadness, crying, fatigue, and even an increase in the severity of ADHD symptoms.
 Potential side-effects of stimulants include loss of appetite, irritability, sleeplessness, anxiety, and restlessness.

 Although stimulant medications help some children concentrate better, they aren’t always effective, and may not be easily tolerated by some children.
 Newer non-stimulant medications increase levels of norepinephrine in the brain without the roller-coaster side-effects of stimulants.
 Particularly important is the need to find non-drug treatments, given concerns among parents about side-effects and unknown long-term effects on their children’s health from years of daily medication use.

 Take Away Points

-All in all, the data behind CBD may be promising and may offer additional help for certain health issues.
+All in all, the data behind CBD looks promising and may offer additional help for certain health issues.
 However, you should always do your research and talk with health care professionals before starting any new medications or supplements for yourself and your children.